Peoples State Forest was established in 1924 for the people of Connecticut. It is open to

 the public for picnicking, hiking, youth-group camping, fishing, hunting, snowmobiling, and cross-country skiing.

-Museum Naturalist ~ Janet Bumstead
+Museum Naturalist ~ Erik Landgraf

-Forest Supervisor ~ Richard Miska
+Forest Supervisor ~ James Warner

 The Nature Museum is part of the CT Department of Energy & Environmental Protection's State Parks Division.